Rushikesh696/Sentiment-Analysis-of-Flipkart-Product-Reviews/README.md

 Deep Learning Comparison
 To further evaluate the effectiveness of sequential neural networks in text classification, a separate module was added to compare:

-🔹 Simple RNN
+🔹 Simple RNN and Bidirectional

-🔹 LSTM (Long Short-Term Memory)
+🔹 LSTM (Long Short-Term Memory) and Bidirectional

-🔹 GRU (Gated Recurrent Unit)
+🔹 GRU (Gated Recurrent Unit) and Bidirectional

 ---